qianwk/Some-Collected-Papers-on-Stochastic-Computing/README.md

 # A Growing List of Papers on Stochastic Computing

 ## Survey
+### 2013
+- 2013 TECS: Survey of Stochastic Computing (University of Michigan, Ann Arbor)
 ### 2018
 - 2018 TCAD: The Promise and Challenge of Stochastic Computing (University of Washington, Seattle)